 What’s it like to use Binance?

-- Verification process.
-Binance is a crypto-only exchange, and only requires verification for users who want to withdraw more than 2 BTC per 24 hours.
+Verification process.
+Binance is a crypto-only exchange and it only requires verification from users who want to withdraw more than 2 BTC per 24 hours.
 The verification process is typical for most cryptocurrency exchanges.